SERVING SIZE: 1/4 c

 a traditional home remedy forThis information has not been validated by the FDA and should not be used to treat a medical condition.

-Blood and CirculationBlood thick / Congested lymph, Fatty Liver, High Cholesterol, High Triglycerides, Low energy, Teeth marks on tongue edges, Water Retention
+Blood and CirculationBlood thick / Congested lymph, High Cholesterol, High Triglycerides, Low energy, Teeth marks on tongue edges, Water Retention

 SkinCellulite, Puffy / swollen skin, Thick, cool skin

-Weight LossFat back of arms, Fat on back, Fat on buttocks, Fat on thighs, Stomach fat
+Weight LossFat back of arms, Fat on buttocks, Fat on thighs, Stomach fat

 DigestionSlow, heavy digestion, Strong food cravings